TITLE: Information Technology Division Manager

-Under the direction of the Associate Vice President of Technology Solution Services manages the day-to-day operations of assigned divisions within the department, which includes planning, organizing, and managing applicable functional areas in support of College objectives.
+Under the direction, the Information Technology Division Manager oversees the day-to-day operations of assigned divisions within the department, which includes planning, organizing, and managing applicable functional areas in support of College objectives.
 Develops and provides strategic direction for project management, technology adoption, and the installation and upgrading of applicable hardware, software, and/or other technological systems.
 Responds to inquiries from College departments and/or external agencies and supervises administrative services professionals, paraprofessionals, and technical/support staff.

 The Technology Solution Services Division Manager has overall responsibility and accountability for providing planning and direction to multiple functional areas within the department.
 This position has discretion in establishing overall operating policies and procedures for assigned divisions.